juxor/afaq/markdown/secC7.md

 class people.
 As Proudhon put it (using the term _"interest"_ to cover all forms of surplus value):

-> _ "The primary cause of commercial and industrial stagnations is, then, interest on capital, -- that interest which the ancients with one accord branded with the name of usury, whenever it was paid for the use of money, but which they did not dare to condemn in the forms of house-rent, farm-rent, or
+> _"The primary cause of commercial and industrial stagnations is, then,
+> interest on capital, -- that interest which the ancients with one accord
+> branded with the name of usury, whenever it was paid for the use of money,
+> but which they did not dare to condemn in the forms of house-rent, farm-
-profit: as if the nature of the thing lent could ever warrant a charge for the lending; that is, robbery."_ [**Op.
-Cit.**, p.
+> rent, or profit: as if the nature of the thing lent could ever warrant a
+> charge for the lending; that is, robbery."_ [ **Op.
+Cit.** , p.
 193]

 So what influences the level of surplus value?
 There are two main classes of pressure on surplus value production, what we will call the _**"subjective"**_